mapninja/Earthsys144/docs/announcement_week07_assignments_spring_2026.md

 ## Notes & Help

 - The Tree Labeling lab is currently draft and not part of the required graded assignment.
 - If you need help this week, bring your questions to lab, post in Slack, or attend office hours.
-For week 09 we will also host an open clinic at the SGC for final support.
+During the June 1 open office hours week, we will also host an open clinic at the SGC for final support.

 Best,